mananawasthi56/Trader-Performance-vs-Market-Sentiment/Report.md

+## Summary: Sentiment-Driven Trader Behavior on Hyperliquid

-## Methodology
+### Methodology

-The analysis integrates daily market sentiment data with individual trade records.
-First, timestamps were converted to a daily level to align both datasets.
-Key metrics such as daily PnL, win rate, trade frequency, leverage usage, and position size were computed.
+This study combines market sentiment data with historical trading activity to examine how trader performance and behavior vary across different sentiment regimes.

+The datasets were first cleaned and aligned at a daily level.
-Sentiment scores were bucketed into:
+Sentiment scores were categorized into Fear, Neutral, and Greed regimes.

-* Fear (0–40)
-* Neutral (40–60)
-* Greed (60–100)

-Trader behavior and performance were then compared across these sentiment regimes.
+Key metrics such as trading activity, performance indicators, and risk measures were then computed and compared across these regimes.

-Additionally, traders were segmented by leverage usage, trading frequency, and performance consistency to identify behavioral patterns.
+Additionally, traders were segmented based on behavioral characteristics such as activity levels and risk exposure to identify differences in performance patterns.

 ---

-## Key Insights
+### Key Insights

-1. **Performance varies with sentiment**
-   Average PnL and win rate show noticeable differences across Fear and Greed periods, indicating that market psychology influences profitability.
+1. **Performance varies across sentiment regimes** Profitability and win rate show measurable differences between Fear and Greed periods, indicating that market psychology plays a role in trading outcomes.

-2. **Behavior shifts in Greed periods**
-   Trading frequency and leverage usage tend to increase during higher sentiment periods, suggesting more risk-taking behavior.
+2. **Risk appetite increases during Greed periods** Traders tend to exhibit higher activity levels and greater risk exposure when sentiment is positive, suggesting more aggressive trading behavior.

-3. **High-leverage traders show higher variability** While they may achieve higher returns, their PnL dispersion is larger, indicating higher risk exposure.
+3. **Behavioral segmentation reveals uneven outcomes** High-risk or highly active traders demonstrate greater variability in performance, while more consistent traders show stable outcomes across regimes.

 ---

-## Strategy Recommendations
+### Strategy Recommendations

-1. **Risk control during Fear markets**
+1. **Sentiment-aware risk management**
-   Reducing leverage during Fear periods can help manage drawdowns as volatility and uncertainty increase.
+   Reduce leverage and exposure during Fear regimes to mitigate drawdowns and volatility risk.

-2. **Selective aggression during Greed markets** Higher trade frequency should be limited to traders with historically high win rates, as overtrading can reduce returns for inconsistent performers.

-3. **Segment-based risk limits**
-   Applying different leverage caps based on trader consistency can improve overall risk-adjusted performance.
+2. **Selective participation during Greed regimes** Increase trading activity only for historically consistent performers to avoid overtrading risk.

 ---

-## Conclusion
+### Conclusion

-The study demonstrates that trader behavior is strongly linked to market sentiment.
+The analysis confirms that trader behavior and performance are closely linked to market sentiment.
-Incorporating sentiment-aware risk management and segment-based strategies can improve both stability and profitability.
+Incorporating sentiment indicators into trading strategies can improve decision-making, enhance risk control, and lead to more robust trading outcomes.